jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     ```
     ./kafka-topics.sh --list  --bootstrap-server localhost:9092
     ```
-    - A few seconds after running the *--list* command you should see the following list of topics toward the bottom on the command output:
+    - A few seconds after running the *--list* command you should see the following list of topics toward the bottom on the command output.
+See truncated output below.

     ```
     gobmp.parsed.evpn
     gobmp.parsed.evpn_events
-    gobmp.parsed.flowspec
-    gobmp.parsed.flowspec_events
-    gobmp.parsed.flowspec_v4
-    gobmp.parsed.flowspec_v4_events
-    gobmp.parsed.flowspec_v6
-    gobmp.parsed.flowspec_v6_events
     gobmp.parsed.l3vpn
     gobmp.parsed.l3vpn_events
     gobmp.parsed.l3vpn_v4